intel/llvm/sycl/doc/SharedLibraries.md

 Linux and Windows.
 Whereas on Linux only function `b()` from library libB is called, on Windows both versions of function `b()` are used.
-Most of backends online linkers act like static linkers, i.e. just merge device images with each other, so it is not possible to correctly imitate Windows behaviour in device code linking because attempts to do it will result in multiple definition errors.
+Most of backends online linkers act like static linkers, i.e. just merge device code from different programs, so it is not possible to correctly imitate Windows behaviour in device code linking because attempts to do it will result in multiple definition errors.